-At Imbolc, we traditionally celebrate the goddess Brigid, who is one of the best known Triple Goddesses in modern witchcraft.
-She is considered to either be three sisters, all named Brigid, or three aspects of the same goddess.
+At Imbolc, we traditionally celebrate the goddess Birgid, who is one of the best known Triple Goddesses in modern witchcraft.
+She is considered to either be three sisters, all named Birgid, or three aspects of the same goddess.
 These three aspects rule the fires of the hearth, inspiration, and the forge.

 Illustration by Hrana Janto

 These three faces are distinct, but in modern neopaganism, we generally recognize them as different aspects of the same goddess.
 This is similar to the three aspects of the Catholic trinity: the Father, Son, and Holy Spirit.
 Psychologist Carl Jung even considered deities with three aspects or arranged into triplets to be an archetype of religions in history.

 It's a matter of debate when and by whom the modern version of the Triple Goddess was introduced, but the work of Classical archaeologist Jane Ellen Harrison identified multiple female trinities, and in "The Neolithic Great Goddess: A Study in Modern Tradition

 ," Ronald Hutton wrote of her work that she "posited the previous existence of a peaceful and intensely creative woman-centred civilization, in which humans, living in harmony with nature and their own emotions, worshipped a single female deity.
 The deity was regarded as representing the earth, and as having three aspects, of which the first two were Maiden and Mother; she did not name the third."

 In modern Neopaganism, the goddess figure is often viewed in exactly this way: her faces are those of the Maiden, Mother, and Crone.